kkranker/dtalink/README.md

 (files with many rows or matching variables).
 It is a generic function which works with any data file.
 Flexible scoring and many-to-many matching techniques are also options.

 The Stata help file ([dtalink.sthlp](https://github.com/kkranker/dtalink/raw/master/dtalink.sthlp)) provides additional documentation and examples.
+After installation, type
+`. help dtalink` to read the package [documentation](https://github.com/kkranker/dtalink/raw/master/dtalink.sthlp).